dispatchrun/coroutine/README.md

 #### Extend serialization

-`coroutine` is able to seamlessly serialized and deserialize most types by default.
+`coroutine` is able to seamlessly serialize and deserialize most types by default.
 However there are times when you may want to control the serialization of specific types.
 For example, `chan` values are not supported, or you may decide that some values need specific logic to be functional upon